 When describing your experience in training people on the job, use relevant action verbs like ‘coached,’ ‘mentored,’ or ‘trained.’

 You want to begin your bullet points with words that emphasize the skill.
-When you use a strong verb like ‘coached’ or ‘trained,’ the person reading your
+When you use a strong verb like ‘coached’ or ‘trained,’ the person reading your resume will want to read more because you have already caught their attention.
+The correct action verbs also show self-confidence in the listed skill.
+Otherwise, if you use other words to describe training experience, you might appear to be beating around the bush and trying to fill up the resume with fluff.

 It is also essential to look at the job description and tailor your description to that.
 For example, if the job description wants someone to train employees on a particular skill, it would help to use the same verb in your description.
 The word will automatically attract the recruiter’s attention because that is what they seek.